adonix-org/cloud-spark/README.md

         const userAgent = worker.request.headers.get("User-Agent")?.trim();

         /**
-         * Short-circuit: if the User-Agent is missing, immediately
+         * If the User-Agent is missing, short-circuit by directly
-         * return a 400 Bad Request.
+         * returning 400 Bad Request.
          */
         if (!userAgent) {
             return new BadRequest(`Missing User-Agent`).response();